adebray/latex_style_files/lecture_notes/README.md

   but these are surmountable.
 - These classes aren't compatible with the `\VerbatimFootnotes` command from the `fancyvrb` command.
 I do not know why this is, but I'll be debugging it.
+- If you want to use Hood's [`spectralsequences`](https://github.com/hoodmane/spectralsequences) package, you should enable the `no_quotes` option in these document classes, or you'll get difficult-to-Google errors.
+- If you need to use the double acute accent `\H{`-`}` (e.g. in the name "Erdős"), you will need to pass the `no_redefine_H` option to these document classes.
+Confusingly, this is still true if you use the `inputenc` package to avoid wriitng `\H`.
+Then you won't be able to use `\H` for the quaternions.